Background pattern

 Dose

-The dose administered by your doctor will depend on the type of pain relief you need.
+The dose that your doctor will administer will depend on the type of pain relief you need.
 It will also depend on your build, age, and physical condition.

-Ropivacaína Altan will be administered to you in the form of an infusion.
-The part of the body where it will be used will depend on the reason for administering Ropivacaína Altan.
-Your doctor will administer Ropivacaína Altan in one of the following locations:
+You will be given Ropivacaína Altan as an infusion.
+The part of the body where it will be used will depend on the reason why you are being given Ropivacaína Altan.
+Your doctor will administer Ropivacaína Altan in one of the following places:

 • The part of the body that needs to be numbed.